zenml-io/zenml/docs/book/component-gallery/model-registries/model-registries.md

 manage the state of your models in a centralized way and make it easy to retrieve, load, and deploy these models.

-## How they model registries slot into the ZenML stack
+## How model registries fit into the ZenML stack

-Here is an architecture diagram that shows how experiment trackers fit into the overall story of a remote stack.
+Here is an architecture diagram that shows how a model registry fits into the overall story of a remote stack.

 ![Model Registries](../../assets/diagrams/Remote_with_model_registry.png)